vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgSealObject

-Storage provider seal an object once the underlying files are well saved by both primary and second SPs.
+With this message, Storage providers seal an object once the underlying files are well saved by both primary and second SPs.

 ```protobuf
 message MsgSealObject {